Training Robots without Robots: Deep Imitation Learning for Master-to-Robot Policy Transfer

 \section{Abstract}

-Deep imitation learning is a promising method for dexterous robot manipulation because it only requires demonstration samples for learning manipulation skills.
-In this paper, deep imitation learning is applied to tasks that require force feedback, such as bottle opening.
-However, simple visual feedback systems, such as teleoperation, cannot be applied because they do not provide force feedback to operators.
-Bilateral teleoperation has been used for demonstration with force feedback; however, this requires an expensive and complex bilateral robot system.
-In this paper, a new master-to-robot (M2R) transfer learning system is presented that does not require robots but can still teach dexterous force feedback-based manipulation tasks to robots.
-The human directly demonstrates a task using a low-cost controller that resembles the kinematic parameters of the robot arm.
-Using this controller, the operator can naturally feel the force feedback without any expensive bilateral system.
-Furthermore, the M2R transfer system can overcome domain gaps between the master and robot using the gaze-based imitation learning framework and a simple calibration method.
-To demonstrate this, the proposed system was evaluated on a bottle-cap-opening task that requires force feedback only for the master demonstration.
+Deep imitation learning is promising for robot manipulation because it only requires demonstration samples.
+In this study, deep imitation learning is applied to tasks that require force feedback.
+However, existing demonstration methods have deficiencies; bilateral teleoperation requires a complex control scheme and is expensive, and kinesthetic teaching suffers from visual distractions from human intervention.
+This research proposes a new master-to-robot (M2R) policy transfer system that does not require robots for teaching force feedback-based manipulation tasks.
+The human directly demonstrates a task using a controller.
+This controller resembles the kinematic parameters of the robot arm and uses the same end-effector with force/torque (F/T) sensors to measure the force feedback.
+Using this controller, the operator can feel force feedback without a bilateral system.
+The proposed method can overcome domain gaps between the master and robot using gaze-based imitation learning and a simple calibration method.
+Furthermore, a Transformer is applied to infer policy from F/T sensory input.
+The proposed system was evaluated on a bottle-cap-opening task that requires force feedback.